 GST returns require transaction level details and matching of transactions across filings (for ex: if you collected advance payment for a service in July, and delivered the service in September, September filing of that transaction need to be tied to the advance payment filing you did in July) so you need this level of detail captured in your systems.

 Receipts and invoice formats require to be changed and provide much more details than what is required today.

 There are two aspects of GST readiness: readiness of business processes, and readiness of IT systems.
 Given that GST lays heavy emphasis on electronic filing and transaction level reporting, preparedness of IT infrastructure is crucial.
-This article focuses on IT side and recommends key steps to determine if your current software can help you comply with GST easily.
+This article focuses on IT side and recommends key steps to determine if your current salon management software can help you comply with GST easily.
 Given the amount of reporting required, if you do not use any software, it is time you get one, because it is going to be extremely hard to stay compliant.

 It would be a good idea to focus on these six areas and check if your current software can help you effectively.
 If you are a franchisee owner, ask your franchise owner or demand to talk to the software vendor.
 Also, ask your vendor to demonstrate to you, how these new functionalities are working.